 To ensure the health and safety of our patients and staff, visitors will no longer be allowed in the hospital beginning March 21, 2020.

 - Visiting a loved one for end-of-life care

 - A visitor vital to the care of the patient

 - Patients coming for surgery or testing may have one caregiver accompany them

 - Women giving birth may have one birthing partner, doula, or caregiver

 In our ongoing efforts to ensure we are providing excellent care, we ask that all patients bring all home medications, including inhalers and spacers, with them when coming to our emergency departments or when being admitted to any of our hospitals.

 The U.S. Department of Health and Human Services is alerting the public about coronavirus (COVID-19) fraud schemes that target people on Medicare.
 Read more about this scam and how you can protect yourself and your loved ones on Medicare.

-Fort Loudoun Medical Center is equipped with a team of more than 200 doctors, who specialize in more than 29 specialty areas.
-Our 87,000 square-foot hospital features advanced technology including state-of-the-art Magnetic Resonance Imaging (MRI), Computerized Tomography (CT), Ultrasound, Diagnostic X-Rays, Women’s Imaging Services as well as Nuclear Medicine technology unique to the 16 surrounding counties.
-The physicians, staff, and volunteers of Fort Loudoun Medical Center are dedicated to providing excellent quality care to every patient, every time.
+Fort Loudoun Medical Center is equipped with a team of more than 200 doctors in more than 29 specialty areas.
+Our 87,000-square-foot hospital features advanced technology, including state-of-the-art Magnetic Resonance Imaging (MRI), Computerized Tomography (CT), Ultrasound, Diagnostic X-Rays and Women’s Imaging Services, as well as Nuclear Medicine technology unique to our surrounding counties.
+The physicians, staff and volunteers of Fort Loudoun Medical Center are dedicated to providing excellent care to every patient, every time.